 [Section 18 inserted by No. 55 of 2004 s.
 884.]

 18A.
-Surrender of registration or certificate
+Surrender of registration does not prevent investigation

 Despite the surrender by a person of the person’s registration, or a certificate issued to the person under this Act, this Act applies, for the purpose of enabling the person to be investigated or otherwise dealt with for a matter arising before the surrender, as if the registration or certificate had not been surrendered.